github/training-kit/downloads/github-git-concepts.md

 # GitHub Git Concepts

-Git is an open source, distributed version control system founded in command line interction.
+Git is an open source, distributed version control system founded in command line interaction.
 This guide provides the day-to-day setup and commands to utilize Git locally and connecting repositories  to GitHub.com for a complete collaboration workflow.

 ## Understanding terms & Processes descriptions of GitHub and Git